Q: What is that?

 I hope this will become a new theme.
 Now I can complain about new things!

 Q: Where is home for you?

 Most people think of home as a place, but it can be much more than that.
 You can be at home with certain people, or in an action doing certain things.
 I feel at home on the mats at the gym, and behind the handlebars of my bike.
 I also count myself fortunate to have many homes around the world, with many good people.
-Yeah, I have a few boxes here and there, but maybe it’s most helpful to think of home as when you are most yourself.
+Yeah, I keep a storage unit and a few boxes here and there, but maybe it’s most helpful to think of home as where you are most yourself.

 Q: Where does the name 250 Superhero come from?
 Isn’t that a bit inflated?

 My first scooter was a Genuine Buddy 50, and a friend joked that with all the martial arts I was into I was like a “50cc Superhero.”
 My old Tumblr account is still kicking around with some old autobiographical comics under the name 50cc Superhero.
 Admittedly the contrast of pint-size displacement and superpowers became less humorous when I upgraded to my GTS 250, but I kept the naming scheme.

 I generally don’t walk around feeling like a superhero.
 If I have any superpowers, it’s the ability to be really uncomfortable for extended amounts of time.